drufball/yosai/_drafts/complications.md

 <br />
 <br />

-Denri managed to duck back into the main hallway before another set of guards came from the direction she saw light earlier.
+Denri ducked back into the main hallway just before a set of guards came from the intersection's left hallway.
 They went running towards Denri's prisoners.

 Denri turned, planning to head out the way she came.
 But before she could take a step, she heard a sound like a child crying.
-The sobs were coming from the direction where the latest batch of guards had come from.
+The sobs were coming from where the latest batch of guards had emerged.

 Denri's feet were moving before she'd processed the information.
-She poked her head around the corner to make sure the guards weren't looking behind them, then darted further into the compound.
+She poked her head around the corner to make sure the guards weren't looking behind them.
+Unsurprisingly, they were not.
+She darted further into the compound.

-After a couple twists and turns, Denri found herself peering around a corner into a large room with hallways continuing to the right and straight ahead.
-This area was more brightly lit, with several lanterns around a low table near the right hallway.
+After a couple twists and turns, Denri found herself peering around a corner into a large room with exits to the right and straight ahead.
+This area was more brightly lit, with several lanterns around a low table.
 The table was covered in bottles of sake and playing cards.

-On the far left wall, two individuals were chained to the floor.
+Near the far left wall, two individuals were chained to the floor.
 One was a middle aged man who had clearly lived a hard life.
 His short, thick black hair was streaked throughout with gray and his skin was leathery from sun exposure.
 Scars crisscrossed his arms and face.

-Huddled between his arms, a young girl was crying, her tears muffled as she buried her face in the man's shirt.
-The girl's hair was in a long, sloppy braid down her back.
-She couldn't be older than ten.
+Huddled between his arms, was a young girl no older than ten.
+Her tears were muffled as she buried her face in the man's shirt.
+Her hair was in a long, sloppy braid down her back.

-Both of them wore dirty, tattered clothes and seemed dangerously thin.
+Both of them wore tattered clothes and seemed dangerously thin.

-Denri looked around the room.
-When she didn't see anyone else, she ran up to the pair.
-Up close, their features seemed different enough that Denri didn't think they were related.
+Denri ran up to the pair.
+Up close, their features were different enough that Denri didn't think they were related.
 The man had a blocky jaw and large nose, while the girl was all delicate angles.
 But the man did have a _lot_ of scars.
 He could have looked like anything before.

 "Hey, you two look like you could use a hand."